Idea and Suggestion Process

 What went wrong?

 Based on the measurements, a combination of the above factors becomes very apparent and it is in this part of the meeting that everyone has the opportunity to share their creativity and expertise in order to rectify any problems.
-They do this through discussion and the exchange of experience and expertise, but more importantly, they offer ideas & suggestions so that problems can be solved.
-Coordinated by a group leader, this exchange of information, problem solving and decision making, becomes the heart and soul of the whole process.
+They do this through discussion and the exchange of experience and expertise.
+But more importantly, they offer ideas & suggestions so that problems can be solved.
+The discussion coordinated by the leader enables this exchange of information, problem solving and decision making and becomes the heart and soul of the whole process.

 Every person has a point of view and it must be considered.
-By offering ideas & suggestions for change, improvement, change of course, dramatic alterations – whatever it may be, every person is now empowered to develop a plan of action to achieve the whole purpose of the Green Room Meeting and this process.
+By offering ideas & suggestions for change, improvement, change of course, dramatic alterations, removal of waste – whatever it may be, every person is now empowered to develop a plan of action to achieve the whole purpose of the Green Room Meeting and this process.

 Because ideas & suggestions are generated within the meeting and are directly related to the measurement data recorded, the ideas & suggestions then become the “to do list” for all attending that meeting.
 The attempts at rectifying situations are now ordered, with a set plan, and managed.